banzaicloud/service-tools/README.md

 // the handlers are called in order catchErrors([closeServer, closeDB])

-// the error will be catched and the handlers will be called before exiting throw new Error()
+// the error will be caught and the handlers will be called before exiting throw new Error()
 ```